MadProbe/zerg-wars-guide/cdn/md/patch-notes.md

 Structure Overcharge now starts with 4 minutes cooldown from two.
 Structure Overcharge range reduced by 3.
-Omega Worm now has a bounty , rewards 125 minerals on death now.
+Omega Worm now has a bounty, rewards 125 minerals on death now.
-Hercules cost reduced , kill bounty reduced.
+Hercules cost reduced, kill bounty reduced.
 Cyclones can't target anymore buildings.
-Reduced the charges for reduce destruction wave cd by one , same for armor and shields upgrade for Alarak.
+Reduced the charges for reduce destruction wave cd by one, same for armor and shields upgrade for Alarak.
 Increased the number of charges for reducing cooldown of Alarak Gateway units by one.
 Units spawned by For Aiur!
 Event now gives bounty.
 Reduced the Health and Shields of Tal'darim Gateways.
 Increased the damage dealt by Leviathan.
 Reduced the cost of Perdition Turrets.
 Structure Overcharge can't be cast on air units anymore.
-Yagdra drop pods buffed , now drops Brakk aswell.
+Yagdra drop pods buffed, now drops Brakk aswell.
 Leviathan now casts his abilities only on enemies.
 Lurkers now have a bounty.
 Baneling event now has kaboomers aswell.
 Units shouldn't spawn anymore on cliffs sometimes.
-The enemy swarm will now choose between sending Brood lords , Devourers or Brutalisks later into the game.
+The enemy swarm will now choose between sending Brood lords, Devourers or Brutalisks later into the game.
 Wrath of the Tal'darim now gives 2x faster production from 4x.
 Added an upgrade for Wrath of the Tal'darim to give 4x faster production from 2x.
 Alarak won't use anymore his deadly charge ability on Neutral Units automatically.